AmoebeLabs/swiss-army-knife-card-manual/docs/basics/localization-and-formatters.md

 Version 2.5.1 adds extended and up-to-date support for localization and formatters.

+!!!
+Success "The Swiss Army Knife card uses the Profile settings in Home Assistant"
+    These settings are for the language, numbers, and date settings.

 ##:sak-sak-logo: Localization
 With version 2.5.1, localization is re-instated and updated with the current Home Assistant localization tags and features, meaning translation support for: